veronicab07/obesity_model/README.md

 ## Dataset:
 The dataset includes records of: weight, height, dietary habits, frequency of physical activity, family history of overweight, among others.
 Additionally, columns for BMI (Body Mass Index) and weight category were created (total columns: 17, rows: 2111).

+## Directory Structure

+- **data/**: Contains raw and cleaned datasets.
+- **notebooks/**: Jupyter notebooks with exploratory data analysis, feature engineering, and model training.
+- **presentations/**: PowerPoint presentation summarizing the findings.
+- **scripts/**: Python scripts for data processing and model training.
+- **results/**: Visualizations and metrics resulting from the analysis.